fifteenhex/buildroot_idosom2d01/README.md

     replace the vendor IPL blob.

 - The main u-boot binary here lives in a UBI partition so that bad block recovery etc actually works.
-You can't do the UBI setup with the ISP tool.
+Loading the UBI partition data with the ISP tool is very very slow so you don't to do that.
-  This is fine.
 The u-boot SPL is capable of loading the main u-boot binary over serial.
 The first time you boot you need to send u-boot with ymodem.
+  This should be a lot faster than trying to flash the UBI partition via the ISP tool.

 - Now we need to format the part of the flash we'll use for the UBI partitions. `idosom2d01-kernel-rescue.fit` is a micro system with a kernel and just